Project

 About the project

-Partners in the project are Fundación Park National Aruba (FPNA), ScubbleBubbles Foundation, University of Aruba and Wageningen University (Marine Animal Ecology group).
-Project integration into the management of Parke Marino Aruba (Marine Park Aruba) will help guarantee continuity and lasting impacts.
+Key project partners include the Aruba Conservation Foundation (ACF), ScubbleBubbles Foundation, the University of Aruba and Wageningen University's Marine Animal Ecology group.
+Integration of project outcomes into the management of Parke Marino Aruba (Marine Park Aruba) will support continuity and long-term success.